A. Healthcare textiles such as bed linens, gowns, and curtains can become contaminated with pathogens in multiple ways:

 2) Contact of textiles with humans and other contaminated surfaces during storage and handling

 3) Contact of textiles with humans and other surfaces within the laundry facility and during transportation

-A. Healthcare textiles in the patient environment such as bed linen, gowns, and curtains can become contaminated and transmit harmful bacteria to patients.
-These textiles can become contaminated with pathogens in three ways; (1) improper reprocessing of textiles, (2) improper storage and handling during transportation and (3) microbial shedding from patients within the healthcare facility.
-It has been reported that up to 60% of hospital staff uniforms are colonized and 55% of samples from clean bed linen were contaminated before contact with the patients.
-Once textiles become contaminated, staphylococci and enterococci can survive for extended periods of time on materials allowing them to transmit the bacteria onto patients or other surfaces in the hospitals.
-Hospital linens that have been contaminated with mold have been reported to be the cause of several outbreaks resulting in death.
-Click for source..
+The patient represents a primary epicenter of microbial spread with the textiles being the barrier between the patient and the rest of the hospital environment.
+Similarly, healthcare workers can also carry and shed pathogenic microbes onto clothing and other surfaces.
+It has been reported that up to 60% of hospital staff uniforms are colonized and 55% of samples from clean bed linens were contaminated even before contact with patients.
+Once textiles become contaminated, microorganisms like Staphylococci and Enterococci can survive for extended periods of time on materials like soft surfaces, allowing them to transmit bacteria onto patients and/or other surfaces.
+Hospital linens that have been contaminated with mold have been reported to be the cause of several outbreaks resulting in death

 A. As part of a diligent infection control program, experts recommend that a hospital should